I Ramble For Way Too Long About Magical Tetris Challenge (GBC, 1998) And Also Give A Comprehensive Guide To The Game

 - The row above the sample is your signal.^Roll credits!
 Your goal is to make your signal match the sample.

 Whenever you clear lines, look at only the portions of the piece that got cleared along with the lines you finished by placing said piece.
-For every column that the piece occupied in the cleared lines, the corresponding signal at the bottom of the screen will switch colour (Red <-> Blue if in easy mode; Red -> Blue -> Yellow -> Red if in Hard Mode).
+For every column that the piece occupied in the cleared lines, the corresponding signal at the bottom of the screen will switch colour (Red ↔ Blue if in Easy or Normal mode; Red → Blue → Yellow → Red if in Hard Mode).
 This is illustrated in the diagram, which I highly recommend you look at because I genuinely have no clue how to better put this mechanic in words.

 Whenever a part of your signal switches to the correct colour, you get a bonus of one line removed from the bottom of your stack (denoted by the combo counter for some reason).
 Lines removed in this manner have no effect other than making it easier for you to finish the round.

 You win as soon as your signal completely matches the sample.
-You are then awarded points based on how fast you matched the sample (see left hand side).
+You are then awarded points based on how fast you matched the sample (see table).
+Unlike the other singleplayer modes, you earn the same amount of points regardless of difficulty.

 This mode is extremely divorced from Tetris, but is surprisingly fun once you get the hang of it.
 Good luck explaining it to anyone, though, as it's much easier to play than it is to explain.